What are castles?

 The first castles in England were built by the Normans.
 Different types of castles developed over the centuries that got stronger and easier to defend; at the same time, different weapons were designed to try to break into the castles and overtake them more quickly.
 There are loads of castles all over Britain that you can walk around to see exactly what it would have been like to live there, whether you were trying to defend the castle or trying to attack it.

 - Everything about a castle was built to keep the people inside safe.
 It is made up of many different parts, not just one building.

 - The main building inside the castle is the keep, which was protected by walls and towers.

 - The first castles were built by the Normans and were called motte and bailey castles.

-- Some of the first castles were made from wood to start with before they were built from stone.
-Stone is a longer lasting material, and more difficult for attackers to break down.
+- Some of the first castles were made from wood before they were built from stone.
+Stone is a longer-lasting material, and more difficult for attackers to break down.

 - The Normans built castles to help them defend the land they’d just conquered.
 They were built on hills so enemies could be seen coming from far away.

 - William the Conqueror had some of England’s most famous castles built: these include Windsor Castle and the White Tower at the Tower of London.

 - Castles weren’t very warm inside – they could be really damp and drafty.